dingus221/PRMasterServer/README.md

-<strong>FFGSSfC4 (Fully functional(not yet) gayspy substitute for civ4bts and civ4 (which is based on https://github.com/novice-rb/PRMasterServer))
+<strong>FF.GS.S.fC4 (Fully functional(not yet) gayspy substitute for civ4bts and civ4 (which is based on https://github.com/novice-rb/PRMasterServer))

-<strong>give a man a lobby and he spams shit in it for a life or what is done so far.</strong><br>
+<strong>1.
+Give a man a lobby and he spams shit in it for a life or what is done so far.</strong><br>

 1. Logging in gamespy interface works like a swiss clock.
 2. Chatting works perfectly good (as far as tested)